Liouville quantum gravity as a mating of trees: Introduction

 We will not give a separate proof of Theorem~\ref{thm::paths_determined} since it follows from the same argument used to prove \cite[Theorems~1.3, 1.4]{she2010zipper} and the removability results described in Section~\ref{subsec::removability}.
 (The proof of \cite[Theorem~1.4]{she2010zipper} is given in \cite[Section~1.4]{she2010zipper}.)

 As mentioned briefly above, there is a natural generalization of Theorem~\ref{thm::welding} in which one cuts a quantum wedge~$\CW$ with $n$ $\SLE$ processes (as opposed to cutting with a single path) coupled together as flow lines with varying angles of a GFF \cite{ms2012imag1,ms2012imag2,ms2012imag3,ms2013imag4} which is independent of $\CW$.
 In this case, one obtains $n+1$ independent wedges and the sum of their weights is equal to the weight of $\CW$.
 This result is illustrated in Figure~\ref{fig::wedge_series} and is stated precisely in Proposition~\ref{prop::slice_wedge_many_times}.
 If one lets the number of paths tend to $\infty$ (with the spacing between the angles going to zero), then the collection of paths converges to the so-called {\bf fan} $\fan$.
 (See Figures~1.2--1.5 of \cite{ms2012imag1} for simulations of $\fan$.)
-This is a random closed set which almost surely has zero Lebesgue measure \cite[Proposition~7.33]{ms2012imag1}.
-As a consequence of Proposition~\ref{prop::slice_wedge_many_times}, we are able to deduce (Theorem~\ref{thm::fan_structure}) an exact Poissonian structure of the countable collection of surface ``beads'' parameterized by the complement of $\fan$.
-In particular, we can interpret $\fan$ as describing the interface that arises when one glues together a Poissonian collection of wedges with weight $0$.
+This is a random closed set which a.s.\ has zero Lebesgue measure \cite[Proposition~7.33]{ms2012imag1}.
+As a consequence of Proposition~\ref{prop::slice_wedge_many_times}, it should be possible to deduce an exact Poissonian structure of the countable collection of surface ``beads'' parameterized by the complement of $\fan$.
+In particular, this would make it possible to interpret $\fan$ as describing the interface that arises when one glues together a Poissonian collection of wedges with weight $0$.

 Our next main result implies that a quantum cone can be constructed by identifying the left and right sides of a quantum wedge according to $\gamma$-LQG boundary length.